yoDon/Electron.NET-React-Typescript-MobX/README.md

 ## Using

 You'll need [Node.js (v.8.x)](https://nodejs.org) and [.NET Core SDK](https://www.microsoft.com/net/download/core) installed on your computer in order to start or build this app.
+I personally like to use VS Code when working on the HTML/JS bits and Visual Studio when working on the C# code (they play nice together), but that's just a personal preference.

 First download and install: